-\begin{proof} We first consider the special case where $G$ has a single control node $\beta$.
+\begin{proof} We first consider the special case where $G$ has a single control-node $\beta$.
 In this case, $G$ is rooted with $\beta$ the root.
 We show below that $G$ can be reduced to a digraph $K$ in $\mathcal{K}$.

 Let $H$ be the subgraph of $G$ induced by the state-nodes and $H_1,\ldots, H_N$ be a Hamiltonian decomposition of $H$ (so every $H_i$ is a cycle).
-For convenience, we let $H_0:=\{\beta\}$ be the singleton of the control node.
+For convenience, let $H_0:=\{\beta\}$ be the singleton of the control-node.
 Similar to the strong component decomposition, we build a digraph $S$ by condensing all the $H_i$ to single nodes $w_i$, for $i = 0,\ldots,N$, and by adding edges $w_iw_j$, for $i\neq j$, if there exists at least one edge from $H_i$ to $H_j$.
-With slight abuse of notation, we will still let $[w_iw_i]$ be the set of edges $v_iv_j$ in $G$ with $v_i$ belonging to $H_i$ and $v_j$ belonging to $H_j$.
+With slight abuse of notation, we will still let $[w_iw_j]$ be the set of edges $v_iv_j$ in $G$ with $v_i$ belonging to $H_i$ and $v_j$ belonging to $H_j$.

 Since $G$ is rooted, the resulting digraph $S$ is also rooted with $w_0$ the unique root.
-Let $S'$ be a directed spanning tree of $S$.
-Given $S'$, we remove edges out of $G$ as follows: If $w_i w_j$ is an edge of $S'$ and if $[w_iw_j]$ has more than one edge, then we keep one edge in the set and remove the others.
-If $w_iw_j$ is not an edge of $S'$, then we remove all the edges in $[w_iw_j]$.
+Let $S'$ be a directed spanning tree of~$S$.
+Given $S'$, we remove edges out of $G$ as follows: If $w_i w_j$ is an edge of $S'$ and if $[w_iw_j]$ has more than one edge, then we keep one edge in the set and remove the others from $G$.
+If $w_iw_j$ is not an edge of $S'$, then we remove all the edges in $[w_iw_j]$ from $G$.
 We let $K$ be the trimmed subgraph of $G$.
 Then, it should be clear that $S'$ is the skeleton digraph of $K$.
 By construction, the digraph $K$ satisfies condition-B.